-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
-The automatic contribution rate starts at 3% and increases by 1% every year until it reaches a maximum of 6%, unless the employee elects a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they choose to opt out or contribute a different amount.
+The default contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.

 Solo or Individual 401(k) Plan

-Solo and Individual 401(k) plans are are meant for owner-only businesses, or a business where the only employee is a spouse.
-Contributions can be deducted from taxable income and savings grow tax-deferred until the money is taken out.
-This allows participants to save more as they can make contributions both as a worker and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.
+Solo and Individual 401(k) plans are are meant for owner-only businesses, or businesses where the only employees are spouses.
+Contributions are tax deductible and gains grow tax-deferred until withdrawn.
+This allows participants to make higher contributions as they can make contributions both as a worker and an employer.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance surpasses $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're considering setting up a 401(k) plan for your small Oakland, MO business, schedule a meeting with a member of our team today to get started.
+The "best" plan for your will depend on your business and employees.
+If you're interested in opening a 401(k) plan for your small Oakland, MO business, schedule a meeting with a member of our advisor team today to get started.

-How a Financial Advisor Can Help Your Oakland, MO Small Business With Your 401(k) Plans
+How a Financial Advisor Can Help Small Oakland, MO Businesses With Their 401(k) Plans

-Given the benefits of a small business offering a 401(k) plan, some Oakland, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
-That’s where a financial advisor can help.
-Here are some ways that a financial advisor can assist with your small business's 401(k) plan:
+Given the great things a 401(k) plan can do for a small business, some Oakland, MO employers might still be cautious, as managing a 401(k) plan is complex and time-consuming.
+That’s where we come in.
+Here are some some of the many ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:

-- Plan design — A few quick internet searches are a poor replacement for years of experience and working on retirement plans every day.
-Financial advisors can work with small business owners to develop a 401(k) plan meant expressly to benefit their company.
+- Plan design — A handful of quick internet searches are a poor replacement for decades of experience and everyday interaction with retirement plans.
+Financial advisors can work with small business owners to design a 401(k) plan meant specifically to benefit them.
 They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.

-- Initiating and managing a plan — There are numerous requirements you must adhere to when beginning your small business 401(k).
-You have to:
+- Establishing and managing a plan — There are specific steps you must take when initiating your small business 401(k).
+You must:

 - Adopt a written plan document